IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 ## QUICSTART
 Refer to the [API][QUICSTART] section of the [README][README] to have an idea of a general use case.
 Just a hint:
 * `.append` and `.render` methods are always called **LAST**.
-* Look out for the :warning: signs, they usually mark methods that is not inteded to be called by you but rather documented for completeness.
+* Look out for the :warning: signs, they usually mark methods that is **NOT** inteded to be called by you but rather documented for completeness.
+* Look out for the :+1: signs, they usually point out to something that might worth a try.
+* Look out for the :-1: signs, they usually point out to something that might **NOT** be good to try.

 ### INPUT DATA STRUCTURE